olfp/min-16/doc/Deep16-Arch.md

 | SS       | 10   | Stack Segment |
 | ES       | 11   | Extra Segment |

-The effective 20 bit memory address is computed as (segment << 4) + offset.
+The effective 20-bit memory address is computed as `(segment << 4) + offset`.
 Which segment register to use is either explicit (LDS/STS) or implicit: CS for instruction fetch, SS or ES when specified via PSW SR/ER or else DS.

 ### 2.3 Special Registers